Additional information for your visit

 You are welcome to take non-commercial photographs (without the use of flash) within the palace in most cases.
 Some items or imagery may be prohibited from being photographed and this will be clearly signposted, or ask a member of staff if you are unsure.
-Filming is not permitted within the palace.
+Filming and panoramic photography are not permitted within the palace.
 The use of tripods and selfie-sticks is prohibited.
+For more information on visitor photography can be found here.
 Images of the palace are available for sale from our Photographic Library.
 Requests for commercial photography, filming or sketching should be made in advance.

 Wedding and engagement photography is available exclusively to our brides and grooms.

 Please be aware that adults are not permitted to enter at the palace in costume unless otherwise stated as part of an event arranged by Historic Royal Palaces.

 Experience iconic films from Elf and Home Alone to Love Actually and The Holiday on the big screen at Kensington Palace.